-You should start your location search high level, such as defining what city/town you wish to be in, and then progressively get into more details.
-Here are some questions to ask yourself to determine where the best general location for your practice is.
+In general, start your location search high level, such as defining what city/town you wish to be in, and then progressively get into more details.
+Here are some questions to ask yourself to determine where the best general location for your dream office!

 Is it Compatible?

-Educate yourself on the demographic of the area that you are targeting.
+First, educate yourself on the demographic of the area that you are targeting.
 What is the average age of the people in the area?
 What is their median income?
 Is there a shift in the community makeup in effect that may change these items in a few years?
 Do these demographics line up with the target audience for your practice?
 You can find all of this information through a simple web search.
 Each category will show differently on a map or chart, so pick one or two that are most important to you.

 Is it a growth area?

-Another question is – are there public development projects in the works?
-This research can help you determine if an area of the city is growing or declining.
+Another way to determine growth is if there public development projects in the works.
 If projects like road widening and new shopping centers are being scheduled, it indicates an expected increase in economy in the area.
 Is there is a new interchange off the interstate scheduled to come to the area?
 Are there economic incentives that encourage or promote businesses or residential growth?
-Visiting the local chamber of commerce or city planning can help you find this.
+Besides a web search, visiting the local chamber of commerce or city planning can help you find this.

 How does your practice differ from the competition?

 Another way to narrow down your options is to search for similar businesses in your target community.
 Are there already chiropractors offering the same type of practice as yours?
 How will your practice be different?
 What do you add to the community that isn’t already covered by an existing doctor in the area?

 A few ways to start this research include mapping out all chiropractic offices in the area and other wellness type centers.
 An excellent resource for this is Locus Chiropractic Demographics. https://www.locusmap.com/